|In support of, but not affiliated with the UN campaign.|

-Discussions about water must have a global scope; an estimated 1 billion people around the world lack adequate access to water and 2.5 billion lack access to adequate sanitation (i.e. toilets or other safe ways to dispose of human waste).
+Discussions about water must have a global scope.
+Did you know that an estimated 1 billion people around the world lack adequate access to water and 2.5 billion lack access to adequate sanitation (i.e. toilets or other safe ways to dispose of human waste)?
 Hence Matt Damon’s toilet strike.

 |We play in and drink from Lake Michigan (after treatment!).|

-Even here in the US many of us don’t understand what it takes to get the clean water we expect, which leaves the purification process feeling more like magic than science.
+Even here in the US many of us don’t understand what it takes to get the clean water we expect (see Flint Water Crisis), which leaves the purification process feeling more like magic than science.
 A lack of understanding of the infrastructure that supports our clean water system can also lead to a lack of funding to maintain and improve it.
 If you ask, you may be able to arrange a tour of your local waste treatment plant.
 (Expect some security questions.
 Also, it may not smell as bad as you fear.)
-Your waste water treatment/sewer district may also have outreach programs for school and scouting groups.
+Your wastewater treatment/sewer district may also have outreach programs for school and scouting groups.

-We then discussed how bringing clean water and sanitation to villages in developing nations affects the lives of children, especially girls.
+Bringing clean water and sanitation to villages in developing nations affects the lives of children, especially girls.
 When women and children are charged with fetching water and that task takes much of their day, that means no time for schooling.
-Fresh water means more time for schooling for kids and frees women up to learn a trade and work to contribute to the family income.
+Freshwater access means more time for schooling for kids and frees women up to learn a trade and work to contribute to the family income.
 Social issues and taboos prevent girls from going to school once they reach puberty if there’s a lack of sanitation resources.